 Beacons is a technology that transmits messages to nearby smartphones based on Bluetooth Low Energy (BLE).
 They can be embedded in small wireless devices that can be attached to a wall inside a shopping venue or even placed inside hidden objects since the phones can detect beacons up to 70m away.
 An event app is required to be installed on the mobile phone that supports tracking technology to interface with the beacons.
 Beacons allow retailers to send push notifications or alerts to customers within the beacon’s range (which varies based on business need) about product offerings, discounts, and more.
 There is potential for these alerts to be customized based on the customers’ previous experiences.
 It can also provide retailers the data about their customers’ shopping habits allowing them to make improvements to operations that will benefit both customers and retailers and also help in maintaining service standards.

 What Makes Beacons Special Compared to Other Technologies?

 If you were thinking that there are already many such technologies to provide customer data to retailers then wait a minute!
 I agree that other technologies may improve the customer experience within the store, but beacons get customers to the retailers!!
 And that is the main difference.

-Secondly, the ease with which these beacons can be used makes it stand out from competition.
-They can even be placed in bus stops, streets adverts or tube stations to direct the customers towards a specific shop even before they go anywhere near it.
+Secondly, the ease with which these beacons can be used makes it stand out from the competition.
+They can even be placed in bus stops, street adverts or tube stations to direct the customers towards a specific shop even before they go anywhere near it.